-50-g oral glucose challenge test (OGCT) is the most widely accepted screening test for gestational diabetes mellitus (GDM) in North America (1).
-Typically, an OGCT is initially administered between 24 and 28 weeks' gestation to women in a nonfasting state who are at moderate risk for GDM (those who do not meet all low-risk criteria but lack ≥ 2 risk factors for GDM).
-Non-Hispanic white women who are young (aged <25 or 30 years) and have normal body mass index ($\leq 25 \text{ kg/m}^2$), no history of glucose intolerance or adverse pregnancy outcomes associated with GDM, and no first-degree relative with known diabetes are usually defined as being at low risk for GDM (2, 3).
-Alternative screening options to the OGCT have been investigated-in particular, measurement of the fasting plasma glucose (4-7) and glycated hemoglobin (HbA{1c}) levels (8-11).
+50-g oral glucose challenge test (OGCT) is the most Awidely accepted screening method for gestational diabetes mellitus (GDM) in North America (1).
+Typically, an OGCT is initially administered between 24 and 28 weeks' gestation to women in a nonfasting state who are at moderate risk for GDM (those who do not meet all low-risk criteria but lack $\geq 2$ risk factors for GDM).
+Non-Hispanic white women who are young (aged <25 or 30 years) and have normal body mass index ( $\leq 25 \text{ kg/m}^2$ ), no history of glucose intolerance or adverse pregnancy outcomes associated with GDM, and no first-degree relative with known diabetes are usually defined as being at low risk for GDM (2, 3).
+Alternative screening options to the OGCT have been investigated-in particular, measurement of the fasting plasma glucose (4-7) and glycated hemoglobin $(HbA{1c})$ levels (8-11).
 These have been proposed because the values are comparatively easy to obtain and the tests require a shorter time commitment from the women having them.
-Some stakeholders have recommended a 1-step diagnostic test for GDM because it results in a more rapid diagnosis of affected women (12); however, this approach has not been shown to be cost-effective (13).
+Some stakeholders have recommended a 1-step diagnostic test for GDM because it more rapidly diagnoses affected women (12); however, this approach has not been shown to be cost-effective (13).

-Screening tests for GDM are generally administered earlier in gestation for women at high risk for GDM (that is, those with multiple risk factors) and are repeated at 24 to 28 weeks' gestation if results of initial surveillance are agnostic criteria.
-Limitations: The lack of a gold standard for confirming GDM limits comparisons.
-Few data exist for screening tests before 24 weeks' gestation.
-Conclusion: The OGCT and fasting plasma glucose level (at a threshold of 4.7 mmol/L [85 mg/dL]) by 24 weeks' gestation are good at identifying women who do not have GDM.
-The OGCT is better at identifying women who have GDM.
-The OGCT has not been validated for the IADPSG diagnostic criteria.
+Screening tests for GDM are generally administered earlier in gestation for women at high risk for GDM (that is, those with multiple risk factors) and are repeated at 24 to 28 weeks' gestation if results of initial surveillance are normal.
+Patients who meet or exceed a screening threshold www.annals.org

 2.7 to 4.2, and 0.02 to 0.14, respectively.
-For a fasting plasma glucose threshold of 4.7 mmol/L (85 mg/dL), they were 87%, ation of the Diabetes and Pregnancy Study Groups (IADPSG) di-

-52%, 1.8, and 0.25, respectively.
-Glycated hemoglobin level had poorer test characteristics than fasting plasma glucose level or the
+For a fasting plasma glucose threshold of 4.7 mmol/L (85 mg/dL), they were 87%, 52%, 1.8, and 0.25, respectively.
+Glycated hemoglobin level had poorer test characteristics than fasting plasma glucose level or the OGCT.
+No studies compared the OGCT with International Association of the Diabetes and Pregnancy Study Groups (IADPSG) diagnostic criteria.